10 Tips to Write an Effective Nursing School Essay

 • Nutrition

-Use the essay as an opportunity to go into more detail about your education and how you’ve set yourself up academically to succeed in nursing school.
-You can also show how your participation in volunteer opportunities or internships taught you lessons that you can apply to your education at the nursing school.
-If you are looking for ways to beef up your resume and nursing application with experience, look into these volunteer opportunities in health care.
+Use the nursing school essay as an opportunity to go into more detail about your education and how you’ve set yourself up academically to succeed in nursing school.
+You can also show how your volunteer opportunities or internships taught you lessons you can apply to your education at the nursing school.
+If you are looking for ways to beef up your resume and nursing application with experience, look into these volunteer opportunities in healthcare.

-6. Tell the Admissions Committee Why You Want to Go to Their School
+7. Tell Nursing School Admissions Why You Want to Go to Their School

-For some applicants, simply getting into a good nursing school is the most important factor.
+Getting into a good nursing school is the most important factor for some applicants.
 For others, going to a specific nursing school, such as Northeastern University Bouvé College of Health Science, is very important to them.
-Whatever your reason for applying to that specific nursing school is, you want to include those reasons in your essay.
+Whatever your reasons for applying to that nursing school are, you want to include those reasons in your essay.

 For example, if you’re aiming to attend Northeastern, you could talk about how the hybrid online learning model appeals to you, or you could talk about how earning a degree in as few as 16 months will help you start your new career sooner.
-You could share about how attending a school with such a quality reputation will set you up for your future career.
-Share stories about your mother who was a graduate of the program or a friend who suggested you go there.
+You could share how attending a school with such a quality reputation will set you up for your future career.
+Share stories about your mother, an alumna, or a friend who suggested you go there.

-Telling the admissions committee why you chose their school will help them understand your motivation and make it easier when deciding whether to accept you as a student.
+Telling the nursing school admissions committee why you chose their school will help them understand your motivation and make it easier when deciding whether to accept you as a student.

-Editing your nursing school essay before submitting it is vital to ensuring you submit the best essay possible.
+After you’ve put your nursing school essay through at least one round of editing, consider asking a trusted friend or relative to proofread for you.
 After all, even the best writers make mistakes and miss things when writing.
-By having another person review your essay, they’ll pick up on mistakes and point out areas of confusion.
-Choose an editor who will be honest and provide good feedback, such as a family member, friend, or even a past teacher.
+By having another person review your essay, they’ll pick up on errors and point out areas of confusion.
+Choose an editor who will be honest and provide good feedback, such as a family member, friend or even a past teacher.

-When having a second pair of eyes look over your work, be sure to receive their feedback openly.
-After all, you want to hear an objective opinion about your writing, as this will help you make it better.
+When having a second pair of eyes review your work, receive their feedback openly.
+After all, you want to hear an objective opinion about your writing, which will help you improve it.

 Ready to Begin Your Nursing School Journey at Northeastern?

-By following these application tips for how to write an exceptional nursing school essay, you’ll increase your chances of getting into the nursing school of your dreams.
+By following these nursing school tips on making your essay stand out, you may increase your chances of getting into the nursing school of your dreams.

-If you’re interested in pursuing your degree with Northeastern University through our accelerated nursing program near Boston, MA, or in Charlotte, NC, call us today at 1.866.892.3819 or fill out our online form so we can contact you.
+If you’re interested in pursuing your degree with Northeastern University through our accelerated nursing program near Boston, MA, or in Charlotte, NC, complete our online form so we can contact you.
 Now is the time to take the first step toward a rewarding nursing career!

 Get Your Free ABSN Program Guide